 Puss in Boots: The Last Wish is playing a huge role in ushering in an exciting new era for DreamWorks Animation.
 Famously known for launching the Shrek, Madagascar, How to Train Your Dragon, and Kung Fu Panda franchises, the studio giant is now pivoting away from its traditional CG animation of over 20 years for a dazzling mix of 2D and 3D stepped animation.
 This “fairy tale painting” style was inspired by the eye-opening visuals of Spider-Man: Into the Spider-Verse, which proved that realistic CG is not the only path to success anymore.
-The goal is to blend images that look hand-drawn with physical lighting and volume via CG, and anyone who saw this style first used earlier this year in The Bad Guys can attest to how much potential it holds.
+The goal is to blend images that look hand-drawn with physical lighting and shadows via CG, and anyone who saw this style first used earlier this year in The Bad Guys can attest to how much potential it holds.
 Well, director Joel Crawford just raised that bar even higher with Puss in Boots: The Last Wish.

-In sitting down with Joel Crawford for an exclusive interview, we were able to find out exactly how Puss in Boots: The Last Wish achieved all of its visual glory while finding that classic DreamWorks storytelling magic.
-We dive into how the sequel opens the door for endless possibilities in the Shrek franchise moving forward, and which of the beautiful sequences in the film was the hardest to execute.
-Furthermore, with Crawford being a rising name in the animation industry, we get his thoughts on the state of animation in the theatrical landscape and why Puss In Boots: The Last Wish deserves to be seen on the big screen.
+In sitting down with director Joel Crawford for an exclusive interview, we were able to find out exactly how Puss in Boots: The Last Wish achieved all of its visual glory while finding that classic DreamWorks storytelling magic.
+We dive into how this sequel opens the door for endless new adventures in the Shrek franchise moving forward, and which of the beautiful sequences in the film was the hardest to execute.
+Furthermore, with Crawford being a rising name in the animation industry, we get his thoughts on the state of animation in the shifting theatrical landscape and why Puss In Boots: The Last Wish deserves to be seen on the big screen.
 You won’t regret taking the time to reunite with Puss in Boots in the cinema, especially if you want more Shrek films.
 Take our word for it!

 Exclusive interview with director Joel Crawford for Puss in Boots: The Last Wish